 I often draw my outlines with a fineliner on paper, and then manipulate, add colour, and play in repeats and overlays on the computer.
 I’m inspired by mid 20th century pattern design, folk art, and Scandinavian design.
 I enjoy taking inspiration across different eras and countries to come up with something fresh.

 In my spare time, I love traditional pursuits, and have recently enrolled on pottery and bread making courses.
-I love being in the countryside, recording snapshots with my smart phone to use later.
-I also enjoy yoga, and getting muddy whilst running
+I love being in the countryside, finding inspiration in water reflections, tree bark and wild flowers.
+I also enjoy yoga, and getting muddy whilst running.